Last updated April 6, 2021.

 - Check the local public health agency.

-- Do you or do people you live with have any extra risk of serious illness from COVID-19?
+- Do you or people you live with have any extra risk of serious illness from COVID-19?

 - How many people does the activity involve?